 Using MPC to Automate the Process

-ReliaSoft’s MPC 3 software has been designed to support the MSG-3 process for aircraft systems and powerplant analysis and to automatically generate a report of the analysis.
-The software was developed in conjunction with Honeywell Aircraft Engines and Systems and it is based on Honeywell’s MSG-3 Creator 2.0 software.
-The application is database driven and integrated with Microsoft Word for document output.
+ReliaSoft’s MPC software has been designed to support the MSG-3 process for aircraft systems and powerplant analysis and to automatically generate a report of the analysis.
+The application is part of the Synthesis Platform and is integrated with Microsoft Word for document output.
 The software facilitates the ability for multiple users and/or groups of users to work cooperatively on the analysis.
 The intuitive hierarchical structure of the interface makes it easy to define and manage the systems, subsystems, subsubsystems and parts included in the analysis as well as the functions, failures, effects and causes.
-MPC 3 includes built-in logic for determining the failure effect category and for selecting and assigning maintenance tasks.
+MPC includes built-in logic for determining the failure effect category and for selecting and assigning maintenance tasks.
 The software can then generate the systems and powerplant analysis report in a few seconds, ready-to-print from Microsoft Word.
-Figure 2 displays MPC 3’s system and function hierarchies, which are used to manage MSIs and their related functions, failures, effects, causes and tasks.
-Figure 3 displays the MPC 3 interfaces for failure effect categorization and for task selection and assignment.
+Figure 2 displays MPC's system and function hierarchies, which are used to manage MSIs and their related functions, failures, effects, causes and tasks.
+Figure 3 displays the MPC interfaces for failure effect categorization and for task selection and assignment.

 Air Transport Association.
 ATA Operator/Manufacturer Scheduled Maintenance Development (MSG-3) Revision 2001.1.
 ATA Publications, 2001.

 Benoff, Dave.
 “MSG-3: The Maintenance Enhancer,” Business & Commercial Aviation, October 2000.